1436-TCCD-MTN/setup-assignment-Joshnunez95/README.md

-# :wave: The Basics of Git and GitHub
+# :wave: Hello!
+The Basics of Git and GitHub

 ## 🤓 Course overview and learning outcomes